These projects are generally funded through our federal partners, are often large in scope, and can often cover broad areas.

 The SAFMC Digital Dashboard provides an interface to explore the marine and fishery resources of the South Atlantic Bight.
 Users can easily access a variety of web mapping applications and GIS data compiled for the region.

-The Unified Florida Reef Map (Unified Map) provides a consistent geospatial framework for management, monitoring, and characterization of the Florida reef tract from Martin County to the Dry Tortugas.
+The Unified Reef Map (Unified Map) provides a consistent geospatial framework for management, monitoring, and characterization of the Florida reef tract from Martin County to the Dry Tortugas.